doki-theme/doki-theme-vim/CONTRIBUTING.md

 ### Vim specifics

-There are a _whole bunch_ of templates that compose the assets of this plugin.
+There are a _bunch_ of templates that compose the assets of this plugin.

 They can be found in `buildSrc/assets/templates`